-This book takes a hands-on, bottom-up approach: you'll go from hand crafting bytecodes to writing a real compiler for a simple programming language.
+Find out how WebAssembly works and why it's a big deal.
+You'll go from hand crafting bytecodes to writing a compiler for a toy programming language.

 Forget the hype — get your hands dirty and see for yourself what WebAssembly is all about.